dreamportdev/Osdev-Notes/Debug.md

 Breakpoints can also be issued contextually too!
 If you're at a breakpoint `main.c:123`, you can simply use `b 234` to break at line 234 in the same file.

+It is possible at any time to print the list of breakpoints using the command: `info breakpoint`

+And finally breakpoints can be deleted as well using `delete [breakpoints]`

 It's worth noting if you're debugging a kernel running with kvm, you wont be able to use software breakpoints (above) like normal.
 GDB does support hardware breakpoints using `hb` instead of `b` for above, although their functionality can be limited, depending on what the hardware supports.
 Best to do serious debugging without kvm, and only use hardware debugging when absolutely necessary.